RicardoAlv08/academic-kickstart/content/project/monitor-economico/index.md

 +++
 # Project title.
-title = "Indicadores Macroeconómicos"
+title = "Monitor Económico"

 # Date this page was created.
 date = 2018-11-28T00:00:00

 # Project summary to display on homepage.
-summary = "An example of using the in-built project page."
+summary = ""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`